 I am so bad at updating this page.
 I’m sorry.
-I suck at self-promotion.
-I suck at information sharing, too.
-So, let’s see.
+Self-promotion has never been my strong suit.
+But, let’s see.

-I am *almost* finished with my new book, 2008.
+I just finished my new book, 2008.
 It tries to distill the ethos of that year into one man’s experience of the women in his family.
 I’m incredibly excited about this one.
 Not sure what this says, but I think it’s my best novel yet.

 I reviewed Susan Choi’s Trust Exercise for Book Forum.